 On May 5, 2016, the Company filed a shelf registration statement with the SEC on Form S-3, which as amended became effective on May 23, 2016.
-The shelf registration will allow the Company to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$30.0 million of any combination of the Company's common stock, preferred stock, debt securities, warrants, rights, purchase contracts or units, either individually or in units.

-On May 27, 2016, the Company entered into a Sales Agreement, with FBR Capital Markets & Co. and MLV & Co.
-LLC, or the Distribution Agents, pursuant to which the Company may issue and sell shares of the Company's common stock having an aggregate offering price of up to \$5.7 million through the Distribution Agents.
-As of March 31, 2017, the Company had sold 1,025,793 shares for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under the Company's effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.
-Effective April 26, 2017, the Company terminated the Sales Agreement as it does not intend to utilize the Sales Agreement to raise additional capital.
+The shelf registration allows the Company to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$30.0 million of any combination of the Company's common stock, preferred stock, debt securities, warrants, rights, purchase contracts or units, either individually or in units.
+As of March 31, 2018, the Company had sold 1,025,793 shares of its common stock for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under the Company's effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.